Road State Inference via Channel State Information: Abstract

 \section{Abstract}

-A wide variety of sensor technologies are nowadays used for traffic monitoring applications.
+A wide variety of sensor technologies are recently being adopted for traffic monitoring applications.
 Since most of these technologies rely on wired infrastructure, the installation and maintenance costs limit the deployment of the traffic monitoring systems.
-In this paper, we introduce a traffic monitoring approach that exploits dedicated short-range communications (DSRC) signals sent in a vehicular network and machine learning techniques.
-We verify the feasibility of the proposed approach with extensive simulations and real-world experiments at an intersection.
-We first simulate wireless channels under realistic traffic conditions using a ray-tracing simulator and a traffic simulator.
-Next, we conduct experiments in a real-world environment and collect DSRC messages transmitted from a roadside unit (RSU).
-The results show that we are able to separate different traffic intensities with an accuracy of 96.3\% and 87.6\% on the simulation and experimental data, respectively.
-We also estimate the number of vehicles on the road with a weighted mean absolute percentage error (WMAPE) of 10.7\% and 19.7\% on simulation and experimental data, respectively.
-The proposed approach is suitable to be deployed alongside the current monitoring systems to improve the performance of the systems without requiring additional investment in infrastructure.
+In this paper, we introduce a traffic monitoring approach that exploits physical layer samples in vehicular communications processed by machine learning techniques.
+We verify the feasibility of our approach with extensive simulations and real-world experiments.
+First, we simulate wireless channels under realistic traffic conditions using a ray-tracing simulator and a traffic simulator.
+Next, we conduct experiments in a real-world environment and collect messages transmitted from a roadside unit (RSU).
+The results show that we are able to predict different levels of service with an accuracy above 80\% both on the simulation and experimental data.
+Further, the proposed approach is capable of estimating the number of vehicles with a low mean absolute error on both data.
+Our approach is suitable to be deployed alongside the current monitoring systems.
+It doesn't require additional investment in infrastructure since it relies on existing vehicular networks.

+\begin{IEEEbiography}[{ }]{Halit Bugra Tulay} (S’19) received the B.S. degree in the electrical and electronics engineering from Hacettepe University in 2016.
+He is currently pursuing the Ph.D. degree in the department of electrical and computer engineering at The Ohio State University.
+His research interests include wireless communication, cybersecurity and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Can Emre Koksal} (S’96–M’03–SM’13) received the M.S. and Ph.D. degrees in electrical engineering and computer science from MIT, in 1998 and 2002, respectively.
+He is professor at the Electrical and Computer Engineering Department of The Ohio State University since 2006.
+He researches on wireless communication, cybersecurity, information theory, stochastic processes.
+He served as an Associate Editor for the IEEE Transactions on Information Theory, the IEEE Transactions on Wireless Communications, and Computer Networks. \end{IEEEbiography}